spatialstatisticsupna/BJ_2022/README.md

 # **References**
 ------------------------------------------------------------------------
 Etxeberria, J., Goicoa, T., and Ugarte, M.D.
-(2022).
-Using mortality to predict incidence for rare and lethal cancers. *Biometrical Journal*, Accepted
+(2022). *Using mortality to predict incidence for rare and lethal cancers*.
+Biometrical Journal, Accepted